GPIO Binding v1

 NOTE: Some boards may need additional pin configuration prior using them, for example OMAP-based processors are using pin multiplexing which require changing the mode for some of the pins.
 Please refer to board's System Reference Manual for more information whether preliminary configuration is needed and how to do it.

-Some manual configuration may be needed.
-The following edit to /etc/default/openhab may be necessary (see discussion above in Prerequisites section).
+may be necessary (see discussion above in Prerequisites section).
 If needed, set:

 JAVA_ARGS=-Djna.boot.library.path=/usr/lib/jni

-The JAVA_ARGS edit may not be necessary, and could cause openHAB to crash.
+edit may not be necessary, and could cause openHAB to crash.
 If it does, simply undo the edit and restart openHAB.

 If you chose above to add the openhab user to the gpio group, then you shouldn't make the changes below to run as root.
-If you did not add the openhab user to the gpio group, make a further edit to /etc/default/openhab:
+If you did not add the openhab user to the gpio group, make a further edit to /etc/default/openhab

 USER_AND_GROUP=root:root

-And then edit /usr/lib/systemd/system/openhab.service and set the following:
+And then edit /usr/lib/systemd/system/openhab.service

 User=root